syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-#### Event related with Cut Operation
+#### Event related with cut operation

-The `ClipboardCut` event occurs when the cut operation is performed in SfCellGrid.
-It receives an argument of type `GridCutPasteEventArgs` which provides an option to get the copied range and handle the event.
+The `ClipboardCut` event occurs when perfoming cut operation in the SfCellGrid.
+It receives an argument of type `GridCutPasteEventArgs` that provides an option to get the copied range and handles this event.

 {% tabs %}
 {% highlight c# %}